EPCCed/2025-10-22_GreenHPC_Bham/index.md

 high performance computing (HPC) systems.
 Understanding the scale of emissions from different sources is critical to being able to make changes to work in a more environmentally sustainable way.
-This lesson will give you the ability to understand emissions arising from use of HPC system and how to quantify them.
+This lesson will give you the ability to understand emissions arising from use of HPC systems and how to quantify them.
 We will use practical examples and real data from an existing HPC facility to illustrate the concepts.

 We use the [UK National Supercomputing Service, ARCHER2](https://www.archer2.ac.uk) as an